seydx/homebridge-tado-thermostat/README.md

 # Homebridge Plugin for Tado Smart Thermostats

 A platform that exposes all Tado Smart Thermostats to HomeKit via [Homebridge](https://github.com/nfarina/homebridge) with additional modes like Heat, Cool, Off and Automatic mode.
+It expose also a new Service to check the battery state of your thermostats.

 ## Why do we need this plugin?